 In 2010, BlueHost, alongside with its sister companies, FastDomain and HostMonster, were sold to the Endurance International Group (EIG).
 In June 2011, roughly six months after the acquisition, Matt resigned his CEO position in the company.

 Since then, BlueHost underwent some major revamps for better business prospect.

 Today, BlueHost stands as one of the most largest hosting providers in market, powering more than 2 million websites worldwide.
 The company is no longer the simple shared hosting provider it used to be in 2005.
-A freshly-designed website was launched not long ago (which I think is a lot more better and use-friendly) and three new levels of hosting services (VPS, reseller, and dedicated hosting) were added in BlueHost service.
+A freshly-designed website was launched in 2013/2014 (which I think is a lot more better and use-friendly), the original shared hosting plan is replaced by three different plans (Starter, Plus, and Business Pro), and three new levels of hosting services (VPS, reseller, and dedicated hosting) were added in BlueHost service.

-BlueHost Hosting Discount – $3.95/mo for first contract
+BlueHost Starter Plan Discount – $3.49/mo for first contract

 My Experience with BlueHost Hosting

-Key question: Is BlueHost right for you?
-Let’s take a quick look on BlueHost’s pros and cons.
+Key question: Is BlueHost hosting right for you?
+We will now take a quick look on BlueHost’s pros and cons.